wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     (2) There is a deviation from the voyage contemplated by the policy---

-    *   (a) Where the course of the voyage is specifically designated by the policy, and that course is departed from; or
+    *   (a) where the course of the voyage is specifically designated by the policy, and that course is departed from; or

-    *   (b) Where the course of the voyage is not specifically designated by the policy, but the usual and customary course is departed from.
+    *   (b) where the course of the voyage is not specifically designated by the policy, but the usual and customary course is departed from.

     (3) The intention to deviate is immaterial; there must be a deviation in fact to discharge the insurer from his liability under the contract.